 Bone broth is high in nutrients that promote healing and curb inflammation.
 To heal the gut and stop the gut hyperpermeability the gut cells and the body as a whole need lots of nutrients.
 Bone broth contains nutrients like collagen and amino acids, minerals, and proteins needed to repair the damage caused by inflammation.

 Collagen is the “glue” that binds tissues and helps to keep tissues from unraveling so to speak.
 Bone broth also provides the amino acids for building new cells and repair work.

-One group of healthy fats to consider for healing a leaky gut is the omega 3 fatty acids. omega 3 Fatty acids are crucial for your overall health because they are antioxidant and anti-inflammatory.
+One group of healthy fats to consider for healing a leaky gut is omega-3 fatty acids. omega 3 Fatty acids are crucial for your overall health because they are antioxidant and anti-inflammatory.

-And it turns out that including these healthy fats in your diet also helps your good gut bacteria, to thrive, Research found that after a short time on omega-three diet subjects showed an increase in good bacteria.
-And that is the good news because they produce results fast so you can start feeling better.
+And it turns out that including these healthy fats in your diet also helps your good gut bacteria, to thrive.
+Research found that after a short time on an omega-three diet subjects showed an increase in good bacteria.
+That is the good news because they produce results fast so you can start feeling better.